deadlyvipers/dojo_rules/introduction.md

 # Introduction

-This is my introduction for CodeSchool Mastering GitHub course
+This is my introduction for CodeSchool Mastering GitHub course.

+My favourite Code School path, probably Rails for Zombies (from the Ruby course), which introduced me to CodeSchool.